Import and Configure Assets

 Roles and Permissions

-The following user permissions are required for the management of asset sources and mappings:
+The following permissions are included in the above roles and are required for the management of asset sources and mappings as follows:

 • asset:edit: Creating, editing, and deleting sources.